 .ics calendar can be used in many applications.
 If you’re not using Apple’s Calendar app, that calendar URL can also be used with any other calendar application that offers support for password-protected CALDAV subscriptions.
 If syncing with the Omni Sync Server, the address for that calendar subscription will be as follows:

 USERNAME portion with your Omni Sync Server account name, and plug this calendar URL into the calendar application of your choice.

 What about the iCal Sync option that was previously available in OmniFocus 1?

 In July of 2012, Apple made changes in OS X Mountain Lion that interfered with the iCal Sync feature included in releases of OmniFocus for Mac prior to version 1.10.3.
 Because of this, the iCal sync option was removed.
 We apologize for the inconvenience this causes folks who were able to put the feature to use, but it had far outlived the intended original purpose, which was syncing to-dos with pre-iPhone PDAs.
 We didn’t want additional customers building their workflows around it.

-Customers using version 1 of OmniFocus will want to visit OmniFocus > Preferences > Sync, then look for a similar “Publish Due reminders as a calendar” checkbox and button to subscribe Apple Calendar to the exported calendar file.Last Modified: May 13, 2015
+To enable the calendar subscription in OmniFocus 1 for Mac, visit OmniFocus > Preferences > Sync, then look for a similar Publish Due reminders as a calendar checkbox and button to subscribe Apple Calendar to the exported calendar file.Last Modified: May 13, 2015